-The course is approximately four weeks long, held in the Spring session.
-For the first two weeks , we will meet in a seminar grouping at Queen's and follow a structured reading list.
-The last two weeks of the course will take place at the University of Havana in Cuba.
+The course is held in the Winter term session.
+We will meet in a seminar grouping and follow a structured reading list.
+The Cuba portion of the course will take place at the University of Havana in Cuba.

 This course will be taught by an interdisciplinary team: Karen Dubinsky (Global Development Studies/History) and Susan Lord (Film and Media Studies).
 In Havana, the course translator is Zaira Zarza (PhD student, Cultural Studies)